Jasenko Sabitović

-Jasenko Sabitović (born 29 May 1973) is a Croatian retired football player who played for NK Zagreb, Pohang Steelers, Seongnam Ilhwa Chunma, Suwon Samsung Bluewings, Chunnam Dragons, NK Karlovac.
+Jasenko Sabitović (born 29 May 1973) is a Croatian former professional footballer who played as a centre-back for NK Zagreb, Pohang Steelers, Seongnam Ilhwa Chunma, Suwon Samsung Bluewings, Chunnam Dragons, NK Karlovac.
 He became naturalized as a South Korean citizen in 2004 and while playing there was known as Lee Savik.

 Club career

-He first came to South Korea in 1998, when he joined the Pohang Steelers from Croatian First League side NK Zagreb.
+Sabitović first came to South Korea in 1998, when he joined the Pohang Steelers from Croatian First League side NK Zagreb.

 After he was released from the Suwon Samsung Bluewings, there was a rumour that he would go to Africa.
 However, he decided to stay in South Korea to play for the Chunnam Dragons.

 International career

-Although he was born in Tuzla, SR Bosnia and Herzegovina, SFR Yugoslavia, he played for the Croatian under-21 team because his mother is a Bosnian Croat.
+Born in Tuzla, SR Bosnia and Herzegovina, SFR Yugoslavia, Sabitović played for the Croatia U21 national team because his mother is a Bosnian Croat.
 He won six international caps with the team in 1995.
 Because of this, he was eligible to play for Bosnia and Herzegovina, Croatia and South Korea.